 GRC Cloud

-All customer data is stored in a Microsoft SQL Server DB.
+Customer data is stored in a Microsoft SQL Server DB.
 Each customer has a unique and dedicated DB to store their data.
 The DB is accessed through a unique account with a unique password.
-Each customer is running an instance of GRC Cloud in an separate memory space that only has access to the DB account for its DB.
+Each customer is running an instance of GRC Cloud in a separate memory space that only has access to the DB account for its DB.

 Hosting Access